osuthailand/Akari/README.md

 I got a TODO list, but I'm too lazy right now, to paste it :trollface:

 Some stuff isn't available on other private servers, since this AP has custom stuff, such as, registered and active users graph. also private db stuff.

+plz contribute to make code or speed better :thumbsup: